MooHoll/physalia-DNAm-EcoEvo/5_Friday/readme.md

 ### Step 2: Calculate the weighted methylation level for all genes

-* Follow the `R` script: `weighted_meth_per_feature.R` using the files provided
+* Follow the `R` script: `weighted_meth_per_feature.R` using the files provided *Use the small versions of the files to try to get it working, the larger versions are full `coverage` and `annotation` files for Daphnia magna - a species of waterflea.*

 ### Step 3: Make some nice plots to see what's going on genome-wide